-The Internship Program at the Peggy Guggenheim Collection offers internships to students and recent graduates who study art, art history or related disciplines and are interested in gaining first-hand experience of how a museum is run and familiarity with an important collection of modern art.
+The Solomon R. Guggenheim Foundation oversees a unique and wide-ranging internship program at the Peggy Guggenheim Collection for students of art, art history or related disciplines interested in gaining first-hand, practical experience of how a museum is run and familiarity with an important collection of modern art.

-The program is a learning experience for all who take part, allowing them to gain practical experience of museum operations.
-Activities include supporting visitor services (managing the galleries during opening hours to the public, assisting visitors, staffing the ticket office, cloakroom and other visitor facilities); the education department (presentations to the public, guided tours and workshops with children); external affairs (participation at institutional events and inaugurations); the exhibitions office (editing short texts or assisting with research); the library and so much more.
+The program is a learning experience for all who take part, allowing them to gain practical experience of daily operations within a small private museum.
+Activities include supporting Visitor Services (being present in the galleries during opening hours to the public, engaging with visitors, assisting the ticket office, cloakroom, and other visitor facilities); the Education Department (regular presentations to the public on the life and collection of Peggy Guggenheim, guided tours, and workshops with children); assisting institutional events and inaugurations; the library; involvement in small projects and much more.

 Interns are not assigned to a specific department or project, enabling them to gain a have overview of the museum and gain experience in variety of tasks and responsibilities.